milesdwilliams15/Teaching/DPR 101/Notes/01_getting_started.md

     ##  $ gear: num [1:32] 4 4 4 3 3 3 3 4 4 4 ...
     ##  $ carb: num [1:32] 4 4 1 1 2 1 4 2 2 4 ...

+## Closing RStudio

+Every time you’re done working, make sure you do a few things:

+1. Close out the project session
+2. DO NOT save your workspace image
+3. DO save changes to files

 ## Wrapping up

 Be patient with yourself as you start working in R and RStudio.
 At the